studiosoftdev/bbplus/README.md

 y Added [- X Y Z] function.
 Performs X = Y - Z. Y and Z can be numbers or variables.

-n Added [* X Y Z] function.
+y Added [* X Y Z] function.
 Performs X = Y * Z. Y and Z can be numbers or variables.

-n Added [/ X Y Z] function.
+y Added [/ X Y Z] function.
 Performs X = Y / Z. Y and Z can be numbers or variables.
 Integer division only (currently).

-n Added [set X Y] function.
+y Added [set X Y] function.
 Performs X = Y. Initialises X if necessary.
 Y can be number or variable

-n Modified [while X not 0 do] to [while X not Y do].
+y Modified [while X not 0 do] to [while X not Y do].
 Y can be number or variable.

+y Added ability to insert one empty line between non-empty lines

 n Added [fn name].
 Subroutines, no arguments.